+iopanoic acid

+A typical inhibitor of DIO2 (and DIO1 and 3) is iopanoic acid (IOP), which acts as a substrate of all three DIO isoforms (Renko et al., 2015)

+perfluorooctanoic acid

+Perfluorooctanoic acid (PFOA) is an inhibitor of DIO2 and DIO1 (Stinckens et al., 2018)

+Term Scientific Term Evidence Links

+rat Rattus norvegicus Moderate NCBI

+human Homo sapiens High NCBI

+pigs Sus scrofa Moderate NCBI

+Oreochromis niloticus Oreochromis niloticus Moderate NCBI

+zebrafish Danio rerio Moderate NCBI

+fathead minnow Pimephales promelas Moderate NCBI

+African clawed frog Xenopus laevis NCBI

+Life Stage Evidence All life stages Moderate

 Taxonomic: Deiodination by DIO enzymes is known to exist in a wide range of vertebrates and invertebrates.
-Therefore, this KE is plausibly applicable across vertebrates.
-Studies reporting DIO1 inhibition have used human liver (Kuiper et al., 2006), human recombinant DIO1 enzyme (Olker et al., 2019), rat (Rattus norvegicus) liver (Klaren et al., 2005; Freyberger and Ahr, 2006; Kuiper et al., 2006; Pavelka, 2010) and thyroid gland (Ferreira et al., 2002), mouse (Mus musculus) brain (hernandez et al., 2006), hog (Sus scrofa domesticus) liver (Stinckens et al., 2018), sheep (Ovis orientalis aries) fetal hepatic, renal and perirenal adipose tissue (Forhead et al., 2006), tadpole (Xenopus laevis) liver (Kuiper et al., 2006), fathead minnow (Pimephales promelas) whole fish (Noyes et al., 2011), Nile tilapia (Oreochromis niloticus) liver (Walpita et al., 2007), Gilthead Seabream (Sparus aurata) kidney (Klaren et al., 2005), and killifish (Fundulus heteroclitus) liver (Orozco et al., 2003) among others.
-The latter teleostean DIO1 enzymes as well as amphibian enzymes differ from other vertebrate DIO1 enzymes in their lower sensitivity to propylthiouracil (PTU), a typical DIO1 inhibitor in mammals.
+This KE is plausibly applicable across vertebrates.
+Reports of inhibition of DIO2 activity are relatively scarce compared to DIO1.
+Studies reporting DIO2 inhibition have used human recombinant DIO2 enzyme (Olker et al., 2019), primary human astrocytes (Roberts et al., 2015), rat pituitary (Li et al., 2012), pig liver (Stinckens et al., 2018), Nile tilapia (Oreochromis niloticus) liver (Walpita et al., 2007).
+Evidence for fish (e.g., zebrafish and fathead minnow) is mostly indirect since DIO enzyme activity is usually not measured in chemical exposure experiments.

-In mammals, DIO2 is thought to control the intracellular concentration of T3, while DIO1 is thought to be more important in determining systemic T3 levels (Marsili et al., 2011), and the same appears to be true for birds.
+Houbrechts et al. (2016) showed decreased DIO2 activity in a DIO1-DIO2 knockdown zebrafish at the ages of 3 and 7 days post fertilization together with impaired swim bladder inflation, showing that the enzyme is present, the activity is measurable and impairing its activity has negative effects.
+Noyes confirmed decreased outer ring deiodination activity in fathead minnows exposed to decabromodiphenyl ether (BDE-209).
+Walpita et al. (2007) showed decreased DIO2 activity in the liver of Nile tilapia injected with dexamethasone.
+Stinckens et al. (2018) showed that chemicals with DIO inhibitory potential in pig liver impaired swim bladder inflation in zebrafish, a thyroid hormone regulated process.
+Six out of seven DIO1 inhibitors impaired posterior chamber inflation, but almost all of these compounds also inhibit DIO2.
+Tetrachlorobisphenol A (TCBPA), the only compound that inhibits DIO1 and not DIO2, had no effect on the posterior swim bladder.
+Based on these results, DIO2 seemed to be more important than DIO1.In mammals, DIO2 is thought to control the intracellular concentration of T3, while DIO1 is thought to be more important in determining systemic T3 levels.
+The cells that express DIO2 locally produce T3 that can more rapidly access the thyroid receptors in the nucleus than T3 from plasma (Bianco et al., 2002).
+For example, DIO2 is highly expressed in the mammalian brain.
 However, this hypothesis has been challenged.
 For example, Maia et al. (2005) determined that in a normal physiological situation in humans the contribution of DIO2 to plasma T3 levels is twice that of DIO1.
 Only in a hyperthyroid state was the contribution of DIO1 higher than that of DIO2.
 A DIO1 knockout mouse showed normal T3 levels and a normal general phenotype and DIO1 was rather found to play a role in limiting the detrimental effects of conditions that alter normal thyroid function, including hyperthyroidism and iodine deficiency (Schneider et al., 2006). van der Spek et al. concluded that the primary role of DIO1 in vivo is to degrade inactivated TH (van der Spek et al., 2017).